-- An Application for Admission along with a \$20.00 non-refundable application fee.
-(Note: An Application for Admission may be submitted at any time after the successful completion of the junior year of secondary school.) - 2.
+- 1. An Application for Admission form.
+(Note: An Application for Admission may be submitted at any time after the successful completion of the junior year of secondary school; however, decisions regarding admission are not made until after September 1.) - 2.
 An official high school transcript. - 3.
 Official transcripts from all post-secondary colleges or universities, if any. - American College Test (ACT) scores or Scholastic Aptitude Test (SAT) scores.

 Decisions are made on applications once they are complete.
 Applicants are notified promptly by mail.
-Following acceptance, students intending to enroll are required to submit a \$100.00 non-refundable commitment fee which is applied to the tuition cost for the first term of class enrollment.
+Following acceptance, students intending to enroll are required to submit a \$100.00 non-refundable commitment fee which is applied to the costs of enrollment.